MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 ## Prepare the bot sample code

-With the preliminary settings done, let's focus on the creation of the bot to use in this article.
+With the preliminary settings done, focus on the creation of the bot to use in this article.

 # [C#/.NET](#tab/dotnet)

 1. Clone [cs-auth-sample][teams-auth-bot-cs].
 1. Launch Visual Studio.
 1. From the toolbar select **File -> Open -> Project/Solution** and open the bot project.
-1. In C# Update **appsettings.json** as follows:
+1. In C#, update **appsettings.json** as follows:

     - Set `ConnectionName` to the name of the identity provider connection you added to the bot channel registration.
 The name we used in this example is *BotTeamsAuthADv1*.
     - Set `MicrosoftAppId` to the **bot App ID** you saved at the time of the bot channel registration.